The North Meridian Street Historic District

 When you purchase a home in the Historic District, you are buying these extraordinary details.
 Please preserve these detail features just as carefully as you would preserve your wood paneled library or your broad front porch.
 Though remodeling and upgrading are often desirable or necessary, the most successful changes balance the old and the new.
 Beware of contractors that have little experience with historic homes.
 Sometimes people end up "modernizing" by replacing their interiors with costly but less valuable materials.
 You are the custodian of historic architecture….please take time to understand what you own.
 Help in avoiding the pitfalls of imprudent interior and exterior renovation can be obtained by contacting the Meridian Street Foundation Land Use Committee and/or Indiana Landmarks.
 You may also want to consult the Preservation Briefs of the National Park Service along with other resources about architectural preservation and restoration (see Links on this site).

 It is important that you know that changes to exterior features of your house and to your property/grounds through construction, reconstruction, alteration or demolition must be done only after your plans have been approved by the Meridian Street Preservation Commission (MSPC).
-Steps for securing this approval are can be found at the MSPC Home Page.
+Steps for securing this approval are can be found on the MSPC website.